Roman Catholic Diocese of Polignano: Papal privileges

 The diocese of Polignano appears among the dioceses belonging to the ecclesiastical province of Bari in privileges granted by Alexander II (1063), Urban II (1089), Eugenius III (1152), and Alexander III (1172).

 Chapter and cathedral

-The cathedral of Polignano was dedicated to the Taking up (Assumption) of the body of the Virgin Mary into Heaven.
+The cathedral of Polignano was dedicated to the Assumption of the body of the Virgin Mary into Heaven.
 The cathedral was administered by a corporate body called the Chapter, which was composed of four dignities (the Archdeacon, the Archpriest, and two Primicerii) and eighteen canons.

 The medieval cathedral was consecrated in 1295.
 In 1351, Bishop Nicola da Giovinazzo built the chapel of the Annunciation in the cathedral.
 In 1513, Bishop Cristoforo Magnavivo (Magnacurius) (1508–1517) reconsecrated the medieval cathedral, which had undergone extensive restoration.
 In 1600, Bishop Giovanni Battista Guenzato conducted further reconstructions.

 After the French

 Following the extinction of the Napoleonic Kingdom of Italy, the Congress of Vienna authorized the restoration of the Papal States and the Kingdom of Naples.
 Since the French occupation had seen the abolition of many Church institutions in the Kingdom, as well as the confiscation of most Church property and resources, it was imperative that Pope Pius VII and King Ferdinand IV reach agreement on restoration and restitution.
 Ferdinand demanded the suppression of fifty dioceses.
 Lengthy, detailed, and acrimonious negotiations ensued.
 On 17 July 1816, King Ferdinand issued a decree, in which he forbade the reception of any papal document without prior reception of the royal exequatur.
 This meant that prelates could not receive bulls of appointment, consecration, or installation without the king's permission.

 A concordat was finally signed on 16 February 1818, and ratified by Pius VII on 25 February 1818.
 Ferdinand issued the concordat as a law on 21 March 1818.
 On 27 June 1818, Pius VII issued the bull De Ulteriore, in which, the decision was made to suppress permanently the diocese of Polignano, and to incorporate its territory into the diocese of Monopoli.
 The former cathedral became a collegiate church.